viennadd/iot-starter-for-android/README.md

 On launching the application for the first time, you will be prompted to enter your credentials to connect your device to the IoT Foundation.
 The required information to connect your device includes:

--Your Organization ID, e.g. ab1cd
+- Your Organization ID, e.g. ab1cd
--Your Device ID, e.g. the MAC Address of your device.
+- Your Device ID, e.g. the MAC Address of your device.
 This should be the same ID as the device that you registered in your IoT Foundation organization.
--Your device authorization token.
+- Your device authorization token.
 This is returned when registering your device with the IoT Foundation.

 Once you have entered the necessary credentials, you may activate your device as a sensor.
 Pressing the 'Activate Sensor' button will connect the device to the IoT Foundation and allow it to begin publishing and receiving data.